Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

-We find that both moderators and facilitators talk with victims and offenders when handling harm cases, but the issues addressed and the end goals are different.
-In offline restorative justice practices, facilitators talk with victims or offenders in pre-conferences, where they ask a series of questions to figure out what is needed to repair the harm \cite{pranis2015little}.
-Some Discord moderators also talk to victims and offenders before making a moderation decision, but the goal is to make informed decisions on how to punish offenders.
+We find that both moderators and facilitators talk with victims and offenders when handling harm cases, but the issues addressed and the end goals differ.
+In offline restorative justice practices, facilitators talk with victims or offenders in pre-conferences, where they ask questions to determine what is needed to repair the harm \cite{pranis2015little}.
+Some Discord moderators also speak to victims and offenders before making a moderation decision, but their goal is to make informed decisions on how to punish offenders.

 A restorative justice pre-conference happens after fact-finding and focuses on emotions, impact, and the need to repair harm, and the facilitator shows support and empathy throughout the process \cite{van2016overview, bolitho2017science}.
-On the other hand, the conversation by moderators focuses on facts and evidence, with the moderators acting as judge.
+On the other hand, the conversation by moderators focuses on facts and evidence, with the moderators acting as judges.
 As moderator P3 described, \textit{``We will go and speak to whoever was reporting them [offenders] and speak to people who were involved, and try and get a feel for what actually happened and make a call from there.''}

-Besides the process of talking with victims and offenders, both restorative justice and the current moderation system try to understand offender behaviors beyond the current harm case of interest.
-Restorative justice situates offenders in their life story.
+In addition to the process of talking with victims and offenders, both restorative justice and the current moderation system aim to understand offender behaviors beyond the current harm case of interest.
+Restorative justice situates offenders in their life stories.
 As noted in Case 2, one life story would be that the transgender woman who offended cisgender men in the Discord community had had negative experiences with cisgender men in her life.
 A life story can help offenders find their triggers of harm, and the community could then provide support to help them heal \cite{karp_restorative_2001}.
 On the other hand, Discord moderators keep logs of past offenses for all users in the community.
 When an offender commits harm, the moderators review the logs as a reference to determine the proper punishment.
 As Discord moderator P2 explained, \textit{``We keep logs of all moderation actions that have been taken against any individuals.
 And so we always check those before handing out any issues [moderation decisions].''} Because of the graduated sanctions mechanism, the punishment is often heavier for offenders with past offenses.